Divorce in Colorado (called "Dissolution of Marriage")

 4 - taking your children out of the state or out of the country without permission

-Can I divorce my spouse if I don't know where s/he is?
+Can I divorce my spouse if I don't know where they are?

 To find your spouse, you may try contacting mutual friends or family members, your spouse’s last place of employment, or using social media or the Internet.